- Specs / Requirements

 Live streaming of your console game play

-Stream your game play to your Twitch, YouTube or Ustream channel with the Hauppauge SteamEez application.
+Stream your game play to your Twitch, YouTube or Ustream channel with the Hauppauge SteamEez application (part of the new Hauppauge Capture application).
 Create your own event and be watch by thousand followers!
 With the new Hauppauge Capture application, you can steam your game play and also add your game commentary to the stream.

 Watch recordings of your best game play on your PC monitor or HD TV set

-Once your recordings are on your PC hard disk, you can play them back directly on your computer screen using the included ArcSoft ShowBiz application.
+Once your recordings are on your PC hard disk, you can play them back directly on your computer screen.
 You can also transfer the recordings over your home network to your PlayStation 3, Xbox 360, or other high definition media player.

 Upload your best games to YouTube and share with your friends